Mutations

 Notes:

-This mutation is only inheritable directly from faenin (must explicitly list "faenin" as a subtype on their masterlist entry).
-Normal elnins with Winglets (fae) cannot pass on any type of winglets to their kittoms since there is no "standard" version of this trait.
+• This mutation is only inheritable directly from a subtype (for example, an elnin must explicitly list "Faenin" or "Djinnin" as a subtype on their masterlist entry).
+Normal elnins with Winglets (Fae) or another subtype-associated winglet cannot pass on any type of winglets to their kittoms, since there is no "standard" version of this trait.

 Anima Patterning